Next day delivery

 ellaOne is a morning after pill that is taken to prevent pregnancy after sexual intercourse.
 However, unlike Levonelle 1500 and Levonelle One Step, ellaOne can be taken up to 5 days (120 hours) after having unprotected sex. ellaOne can be taken:

-You should take ellaOne as soon as possible after having unprotected sex, as it becomes less effective with time.
+You should take ellaOne as soon as possible after having unprotected sex.

 While ellaOne is a highly effective emergency contraceptive method, cheaper and equally-effective alternative morning after pills are also available.